elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Maroon, your only flag, mine: perils and revolt without remorse.
+- Maroon, your flag is my flag: perils and revolt without remorse.

 - {:.sp} The Guard Man.